leoarnold/puppet-cups/.github/PULL_REQUEST_TEMPLATE.md

 This Pull Request fixes/adds ... (about 2 sentences)

-This is what I added/changed/removed and why I did ... (help the maintainer understand your PR)
+This is what I added/changed/removed and why I did it ... (help the maintainer understand your PR)

 Related issue: (Your issue number goes here)